cowdingus/SFML-Grapher/README.md

 ## Usage
 Just copy the files into your project.
 Feel free to modify anything.
 No need to copy the LICENSE.

+## How to code custom graph
+Coming soon!

 ## Current Graph Types
 * Dot Graph<br>
 ![A dot graph in action](https://media.giphy.com/media/2OQIIPKiB6Vly9KPnI/giphy.gif)